jacum/jacum.github.io/_posts/2021-01-03-akka-sensors.md

 Hence, in an optimised low-latency reactive system, limited number of workers are occupying the cores all the time, without switching, and just keep processing `Runnable`s as they come.

-To illustrate The following 'supermarket' methaphor could be applied.
+To illustrate The following 'supermarket' metaphor could be applied.

 ![Freepik image](/assets/images/supermarket.jpg)
 <sup>(image courtesy of Freepik)</sup>